 In 2003, a year before he passed away, Sam declared The Science of Acting complete.
 His was, and is, a full body of knowledge that gives any student clear tools for understanding him/her-self so as to be able to create realistic, believable characters.

-Following his death in 2004 Sam’s daughter, Helen worked with transcripts from classes, students’ class notes, original hand notes and the contributions and assistance of Sam’s graduates as well as current tutors at The Kogan Academy of Dramatic Arts to ensure that his life’s work was published.
+Following his death in 2004 Sam’s daughter, Helen worked with transcripts from classes, students’ class notes, original hand notes and the contributions and assistance of Sam’s graduates as well as current tutors at The School of the Science of Acting to ensure that his life’s work was published.